Try for free

 Once you’ve identified the most important processes in every phase — whether that’s the delivery of certain project materials or receiving client approval on a tight deadline -– you’ll be able to gauge the potential risks you might encounter.

-Good risk management goes hand in hand with contingency planning, as anticipating how your most important project events might go awry leaves you in a stronger position to determine how you’ll respond in the event that the unexpected occurs.
+Good risk management goes hand in hand with contingency planning, as anticipating how your most important project events might go awry leaves you in a stronger position to determine how you’ll respond if the unexpected occurs.

 3. Assess the severity and likelihood of each risk